mbarkhau/sbk/READMEv2.md

 ### SSS: Some Implementation Details

-There is more to story of course.
-I don't claim to understand in full how the attack works, but in the preceeding simplified/naive scheme there is some information leakage.
-Perhaps an attacker who knows fewer points than the `threshold` could narrow down their search space, because they know for example that the polynomial is continuous.
-I'm taking the cryptographer/mathematicians word that this is the case and that the solution to is to use finite field arithmetic.
+There is more to the story of course.
+Without claiming that I fully understand how all attacks work, my understanding is that the preceding scheme (which uses the traditional cartesian plane) does not offer complete information security.
+Some information about the secret is leaked with each `share` and an attacker who knows fewer points than the `threshold` may not be able to instantly determine the secret, but they could at least reduce their search space.
+I'm taking the cryptographer/mathematicians by their word that the solution is to use [finite field arithmetic][href_wiki_galois_field].

-Rather than doing calculations in the traditional cartesian plane, they are done in `GF(p)` or `GF(p^n)` (typically `GF(2^8) == GF(256)`.
-The current implementation of SBK uses `GF(p)` with a value for `p` (chosen from [oeis.org/A014234][href_oeis_a014234]) that corresponds to the level of entropy of the `brainkey`.
-For the default `brainkey` length of 8 byte/64 bit and 12 byte/96 bit for the `salt`,  this would be `GF(2**160 - 59) == GF(146...929)`.
-Other implementations typically use `GF(2**8) == GF(256)`, which has a little harder to understand due to the requirement for polynomial division, but SBK may switch to that before public release.
+Rather than calculating inside the cartesian plane, we use `GF(p)` (where `p` is a prime number) or `GF(p^n)` (where `p^n` is a power of a prime number, typically `GF(2^8) == GF(256)`.
+In a previous iteration of SBK, `GF(p)` was used, with a value for `p` (chosen from [oeis.org/A014234][href_oeis_a014234]) that corresponds to the level of entropy of the `brainkey`.
+For the default secret length of 20 byte/160 bit this would have been `GF(2**160 - 47) == GF(1461501637330902918203684832716283019655932542929)`.
+As you can see, this is a very large number, which is why this approach typically isn't used.
+In principle this would have been fine[^fnote_gfp_bignum] for the use case of SBK, but other implementations typically use `GF(256)`.
+Arithmetic in `GF(256)` is a bit harder to understand, due to the requirement for polynomial division.
+In order to make validation easier, SBK also uses `GF(256)`, which has been broadly studied already.
+The specific field uses the Rijndael irreducible polynomial `x^8 + x^4 + x^3 + x + 1`, which is the same as [SLIP0039][href_wiki_slip0039_sss] and [AES/Rijndael][href_doi_org_rijndael][^fnote_gf_rijndeal_validation].

-Reasons to maybe stick with `GF(p)`:
+[href_wiki_galois_field]: https://en.wikipedia.org/wiki/Finite_field

+[href_oeis_a014234]: https://oeis.org/A014234

+[href_wiki_slip0039_sss]: https://github.com/satoshilabs/slips/blob/master/slip-0039.md#shamirs-secret-sharing

+[href_doi_org_rijndael]: https://doi.org/10.6028/NIST.FIPS.197

+[^fnote_gfp_bignum]: Resons it would b fine to use `GF(p)`
+ 1. Since a computationally and memory intensive KDF is used to harden the `brainkey`, low powered embedded systems are not a target for SBK, which is one of the reasons `GF(2**8)` is usually preferred.
+ 2. Python has native support for big integers, so arithmetic with large values is not an issue.
+Since SBK uses Electrum (implemented with python), it is not an extra dependency to require a python interpreter.
- 1. Implementing finite field arithmetic for `GF(p^n) | n > 1` is easier to understand
+ 3. Implementing finite field arithmetic for `GF(p^n) | n > 1` is easier to understand
     and should be easier to review.
- 2. Since a computationally and memory intensive KDF is used to harden the `brainkey`, low powered embedded systems are not a target for SBK, which is one of the reasons `GF(2**8)` is usually preferred.
- 3. Python has native support for big integers, so arithmetic with large values is not an issue.
-Since SBK uses Electrum (implemented with python), it is not an extra dependency to require a python interpreter.

-[href_oeis_a014234]: https://oeis.org/A014234
+[^fnote_gf_rijndeal_validation]: I was quite happy to see the same numbers pop out as for [the reference implementation of SLIP0039](https://github.com/trezor/python-shamir-mnemonic/)

 ## Data Format